ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 Wordle reveal- adds a bottom element that you can hover over and click which gives the word for the day.

+Edpuzzle Hack- Self explanatory press auto answer to auto answer and skip to skip

 Make page look like google classroom- Make the tab cloak into google classroom